 Does anybody have any ideas to improve this?

-Improvement ideas aside, if you or your company may have a use for this type of Custom Data Reference, don’t hesitate to contact me at email@example.com.
+Improvement ideas aside, if you or your company may have a use for this type of Custom Data Reference, don’t hesitate to reply to this blog requesting that we connect.